qligier/Screeny/README.md

 ## How to set up

-Install [Raspberry Pi OS](https://www.raspberrypi.com/software/) on the microsd card (32-bit seems recommended).
+Install [Raspberry Pi OS](https://www.raspberrypi.com/software/) on the microsd card.
 Pre-configure it to connect to the WiFi network and allow SSH connections.

 Once it is running: